Beads of Joy / by Tati Hacmon

 The power of mantras lies in their repetition, at any time or place, when walking, taking a shower, washing the dishes, or sitting for meditation.
 Practiced consistently, mantras have the ability to steady the mind and transform consciousness.
 In Buddhism, Mantra means ‘mind-protecting’ as It prevents it from going into its usual mechanical habits.

-Swami Muktananda used to tell a story about a saint who once gave a discourse on Mantras, while a man in his audience stood up and said:
+Swami Muktananda used to tell a story about a saint who once gave a discourse on mantra, while a man in his audience stood up and said:

 “What is this Mantra nonsense?
 Who wants to waste time repeating the same word.
 Do you think you will fill up your belly by chanting ‘bread, bread, bread’?”
 The saint jumped up from his seat, pointed his finger at the man, and shouted, “Shut up and sit down, you stupid ass!”
 The man was furious.
 He got red, and his body started shaking with rage.
 He shouted back, “You call yourself a holy man, and you use a foul term like that in talking to me?”
 The saint said very mildly, “But, sir, I don’t understand.
 You heard yourself being called an ass just once, and look how it’s affected you.
 Yet you think that our repeating the Lord’s name over and over again won’t benefit us.”

 In Hinduism, various seeds are used for different gods.
-For example, Rudraksha seeds represent Lord Shiva while Red Sandalwood is for Sri Durga.
-In Tibetan Buddhism, Rosewood beads are used as they symbolize compassion.
-Gemstone beads add a new dimension to Malas with their unique metaphysical properties.
+For example Rudraksha seeds represent Lord Shiva while Red Sandalwood is for Sri Durga.
+In Tibetan Buddhism, Rosewood beads are used as they symbolise compassion.
+Gemstone beads add a new dimensions to malas with their unique metaphysical properties.
 Created in the Earth in a process of mineralization, high pressure, and time, Gemstones hold within them energies and qualities that relate to us humans who are made of the same Earth.
-Such energies can relate to the basic needs of survival or health.
+Such energies can relate to basic needs of survival or health.
 Others relate to less tangible needs, such as love or self-expression, while others support more spiritual intentions.

-Turquoise helps with Self-acceptance, healing, connection with nature while harmonizing female and male energies.
+Turquoise helps with Self-acceptance, healing, connection with nature, while harmonising female and male energies.